An Investigation of Newton-Sketch and Subsampled Newton Methods: Practical Implementations of the Algorithms

-We can also compute an approximate solution of the linear system using a stochastic gradient iteration (SGI) \cite{agarwal2016second,exact2018ima}.
-We do so in the context of the SSN method.
+We can also compute an approximate solution of the linear system in \eqref{ssn} using a stochastic gradient iteration similar to that proposed in \cite{agarwal2016second} and studied in \cite{exact2018ima}.
+This stochastic gradient iteration, that we refer to as SGI, is appropriate only in the context of the SSN method because for Newton-Sketch there is no efficient way to compute the stochastic gradient as the sketched Hessian cannot be decomposed into individual components.
 The resulting SSN-SGI method operates in cycles of length $m_{\text{SGI}}$.
-At every iteration of the cycle, one chooses an index $i \in \{1,2,...,n \}$ at random, and computes a step of the gradient method for the quadratic model at $w_k$
+At every iteration of the cycle, an index $i \in \{1,2,...,n \}$ is chosen at random, and a gradient step is computed for the following quadratic model at $w_k$:

 This yields the iteration